shadeed/a11ymatters/_posts/2016-11-05-aljazeera-a11y-audit.markdown

 ## 9. The absence of landmarks

-Landmarks helps the user get a general idea about the page elements like header, main content, footer, search.. etc. With VoiceOver, we can show the landmarks list by clicking on `CTRL + ALT + U` and then navigating with the arrow keys until we reach the landmarks.
+Landmarks helps the user get a general idea about the page elements like header, main content, footer, search.. etc. With VoiceOver, we can show the landmarks list by pressing on `CTRL + ALT + U` and then navigating with the arrow keys until we reach the landmarks.

 Currently, we have this list of landmarks:

 - nav

 - video

+Let's explore how to make them better.

 ### 9.1 Header